fahim-patel/dropzone_js_with_rails_4/README.md

 dropzone_js_with_rails_4
 =========

-Image drag and drop functionality using Dropzone JS with Rails 4.Dropzone JS provide many options.
+Drag and drop functionality using Dropzone JS with Rails 4.Dropzone JS provide many options.
 You can explore it more http://www.dropzonejs.com/ .
 I have only allowed image type of files but you can configure and try with different type of files.